-In the past, radiographs were a film based technology that captured an image on a transparent sheet of plastic that was then processed in a developer, fixing the image on the film much the way a photograph is created.
-The consistency, durability and quality of these images were dependent upon the temperature and freshness of the chemicals used to process the image.
+In the past, radiographs were a film-based technology that captured an image on a transparent sheet of plastic that was then processed by a developer, fixing the image on the film much the way a photograph is created.
+The consistency, durability, and quality of these images were dependent upon the temperature and freshness of the chemicals used to process the image.

-The technology of digital photographs is around us everyday, from our personal use cameras to our cell phones.
+The technology of digital photographs is around us every day, from our personal use cameras to our cell phones.
 In dentistry, particularly cosmetic dentistry, the value is irreplaceable.
-Photographs from repeatable angles can provide a comparison from which we can measure and evaluate changes in dental health: wear, tooth movement, recession and general deterioration.
+Photographs from repeatable angles can provide a comparison from which we can measure and evaluate changes in dental health: wear, tooth movement, recession, and general deterioration.
 In cosmetic dentistry the diagnostic power is fascinating.

 This is very often the first step in the design process of creating a new smile.
-It can be very instrumental to the patient in feeling comfortable about what impact a new smile will have on their appearance.
-What is important to remember however, is that although this creates a vision of where anticipated treatment will take us and creates a greater ability for communication between the doctor and the patient, it does not guarantee the final results.
+It can be very instrumental to the patient feeling comfortable about what impact a new smile will have on their appearance.
+What is important to remember, however, is that although this creates a vision of where anticipated treatment will take us and creates a greater ability for communication between the doctor and the patient, it does not guarantee the final results.

 It is critical to realize that the simulations are a 2-dimension representation of a 3-dimensional situation and that the final design and results are more related to health and function.
 Once our goals are established through an analysis of these images, a diagnostic wax-up of stone models of the patient’s actual teeth is accomplished.

 This creates a 3-dimensional prototype and architectural plans to guide the anticipated treatment.
 This important, but occasionally overlooked, design criteria can be the reason why cosmetic dental treatments can fail.
 Dr. Finlay’s experience has taught him that proper planning helps to ensure a predictable result.